rust-lang/rust-by-example/src/std_misc/file/read_lines.md

 ## A more efficient approach

-We use the `BufRead` class to read the file. `BufRead` uses an internal readahead buffer to performantly reduce the number of times the underlying file storage layer must be queried per line read.
+Here we use the `BufRead` class to read the file. `BufRead` uses an internal readahead buffer to performantly reduce the number of times the underlying file storage layer must be queried per line read.
 The intermediary buffer is much faster to access.

+We also update `read_lines` to return an iterator instead of allocating new `String` objects in memory for each line.

 ```rust,no_run
 use std::fs::File;